marius851000/wikifunction_intepreter/Readme.md

 Does not implement running native code for now.
 Thought I might add it later if I do not abandon or fully rewrite it before.
 I plan to use the same process and full isolation (using rust interpreters with sandbox turned on the respective interpreter)

+Error handling is pretty lackluster, sadly.
+It could likely be greatly improved, and made great.

 Note that this was done with little reference to any doc, mostly limited to [https://www.wikifunctions.org/wiki/Wikifunctions:Function_model](the function model page)